the people next door

 This contest is an opportunity for students to hear the stories of South Bend’s own Holocaust survivors, then creatively respond to their experiences in an original work of art or creative writing.

-UPDATES TO 2023 Contest Packet
+Contest Information Packet

 Category Guidelines